How to do a competitive analysis in 5 easy steps

 A company's presence on social media is becoming increasingly important, and each company is utilizing each platform differently.
 Social media networks are a great way for companies to interact with users and fans.

-Additionally, businesses use these sites to share content.
+Additionally, businesses use these sites to distribute content and get discovered.

 The next step of your competitive analysis should be to determine how your competitors are using social media and integrating it into their marketing.